VCityTeam/UD-SV/Vocabulary/Readme.md

 > (3) on the axiomatization.
 In turn, the axiomatization depends on language expressiveness issues

 ![Ontology Example](./Pictures/ontology_example.png)

+Note that this definition of an ontology falls under the frame-based *Eclecticism* paradigm of [data modelling](#data-modelling) as an ontology can model either *objectivist* or *subjectivist* interpretations of reality.
+In addition, ontological [data models](#data-model) can be used to create both token and type models.

 One of the most widely used languages for expressing ontologies is [Web Ontology Language (OWL)](#web-ontology-language).
 [Protégé](https://protege.stanford.edu/) is a powerful open-source tool for visualizing and editing ontologies.